drammock/mne-onboarding/optimization/optimization.md

 - *Pre-allocate arrays instead of growing them incrementally*.
 Avoid using `np.concatenate`, `np.stack`, *etc.* inside for-loops.
 - *Re-use the input array*.
 If you aren't going to need the input array and it's already the shape you need for your output: many NumPy functions have an `out=` parameter, that specifies an *existing* array to write into (instead of allocating and returning a new array).
 For very large arrays, this can cut down on memory usage considerably.
 - *Don't be fooled by `np.vectorize`*.
 You may be tempted by the name, but `np.vectorize` is built for broadcasting convenience, not for speed.
 In most cases it won't speed up complex computations that don't have a built-in NumPy equivalent.
 - *Consider `np.einsum`*.
-An explanation of how `np.einsum` works is beyond the scope of this tutorial, but in some cases it can reduce computation and memory usage, usually re-ordering computations so that operations that reduce the dimensionality happen earlier (thereby eliminating some of the broadcasting that would otherwise have occurred).
+An explanation of how `np.einsum` works is beyond the scope of this tutorial, but in some cases it can reduce computation and memory usage, usually by re-ordering computations so that operations that reduce the dimensionality happen earlier (thereby eliminating some of the broadcasting that would otherwise have occurred).

 ## Optimizing with Numba